cambridge-cares/TheWorldAvatar/Deploy/stacks/Singapore-sea-level-rise/README.md

 ### nginx for PostGIS
 The stack's PostGIS is accessible at port 3840, to change the port edit [nginx-2].

+### Traffic incident Agent
+You need to have an `API_key` which can be obtained by registering from [Land Transport Data Mall](https://datamall.lta.gov.sg/content/datamall/en/request-for-api.html).
+The API key needs to entered in the file [config.properties](./traffic_incident_inputs/config.properties) at `trafficincident.accountKey=` to retrieve the data from LTA API.

 ## Authors
 Shin Zert Phua (shinzert.phua@cares.cam.ac.uk), May 2024
 Kok Foong Lee